Presentable signatures and initial semantics

 Complex signatures are naturally built as the sum of basic components, generally referred as \enquote{arities} (which in our settings are signatures themselves, see remark after Example~\ref{ex:signatures}).
-Thanks to Theorem~\ref{lem:presentable_sigs}, Item~\ref{lem-item:colim-of-pres-is-presentable}, direct sums (or, indeed, any colimit) of presentable signatures are presentable, hence representable by Theorem~\ref{thm:pres_sig_repr}.
+Thanks to Proposition~\ref{prop:colim-of-presentables}, direct sums (or, more generally, colimits) of presentable signatures are presentable, hence representable by Theorem~\ref{thm:pres_sig_repr}.

 In this section, we show that, besides algebraic signatures, there are other interesting examples of signatures which are presentable, and which hence can be \emph{safely} added to any presentable signature. \emph{Safely} here means that the resulting signature is still presentable.